developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/getscannerstatus/index.md

 ---
-title: Get Active Profile
+title: Get Scanner Status
 layout: guide.html
 product: DataWedge
 productversion: '6.8'
 ---

-## GET_ACTIVE_PROFILE
+## GET_SCANNER_STATUS

+Introduced in DataWedge 6.7.

-Gets the name of the Profile currently in use by DataWedge.
+Returns the name of the Profile currently in use by DataWedge.

 ### Function Prototype